Gabby Windey

-Gabriela Maria Windey is an American television personality who appeared on season 26 of The Bachelor, and co-starred in season 19 of The Bachelorette alongside Rachel Recchia.
+Gabriela Maria Windey (born January 2, 1991) is an American television personality who appeared on season 26 of The Bachelor, and co-starred in season 19 of The Bachelorette alongside Rachel Recchia.
 In 2022, Windey placed second on season 31 of Dancing with the Stars and co-hosted the Dancing with the Stars Live 2023 tour.
 She is also a winner of Peacock's third season of The Traitors.

 Early life and education

 Windey was born in Sacramento, California, to parents Rosemary Hewitt and Patrick Windey.
 She has an older sister named Jazz.
 Windey is half Mexican with some Apache ancestry.
 She attended O'Fallon Township High School, where she was the sports editor in the school paper and won Miss O'Fallon in 2008.
 She graduated from the University of Colorado Colorado Springs in 2013, and then moved to Denver, Colorado.

 Career

 Windey worked as a nurse in the intensive care unit at University of Colorado Hospital.
 She was also an NFL cheerleader for the Denver Broncos for 5 years.
 In 2021, she was the co-winner of the Pop Warner Humanitarian Award for her service on the frontline of the pandemic.
 She is the first woman and NFL cheerleader to receive the award.

 Windey hosts a podcast called Long Winded with Gabby Windey.